dev-wd/dev-wd.github.io/_posts/swift/2020-03-10-observable.md

 __RxSwift operators make stream extensive.__

-Now, let us know the concept of RxSwift which support these advantages!
+Now, let us know the concept of RxSwift which supports these advantages!

 ## Concept

-For easy understanding I can show a example with youtube.
+For understanding easily, I can show a youtube example.

-when a BJ create a personal channel, then it is Observable.
+When a BJ create a personal channel, then it is Observable.

 Then, a video viewer can be a observer if he subscribes specfific __video channel(Observable)__

 <img src="/images/observable/observable1.png" width="800" height="150">

-After video viewer(Observer) subscribes a channel of BJ(Observable), whenever new video of subscribed channel is uploaded, viewer can see the video from his recommanded video part on from now on.
+After video viewer(Observer) subscribes a channel of BJ(Observable), whenever new video of subscribed channel is uploaded, viewer can see the video from his recommanded video part from now on.

 Here, video is an event which is sending from channel(Observable) to subsrcibed viewer(Observer).